The Response of Modern Medicine

 Prolotherapy offers the most curative results in treating chronic pain.
 It effectively eliminates pain because it attacks the source: the fibro-osseous junction, an area rich in sensory nerves.
 What's more, the tissue strengthening and pain relief stimulated by Prolotherapy is permanent!

-Caring Medical is a full time Prolotherapy doctor’s office.
 We have successfully treated all of the conditions we write about.
-This is why patients travel from across the country and internationally to be treated by our Prolotherapy physician Dr. Ross Hauser.
-The difference is in the care, technique, and experience you get with Dr. Hauser and team at Caring Medical
+This is why patients travel from across the country and internationally to be treated in our office.
+The difference is in the care, technique, and experience you get with Dr. Hauser and team at Caring Medical.

 The treatment regimens suggested here are based on the experience of Caring Medical.
 They do not apply to every case or condition.
 A person using these recommendations without the aid of a personal physician does so at their own risk.